How Clive Sinclair pioneered the world's first Smart car and other inventions out of his A.I. Meta Lab

 Launch of the production Sinclair C5 eTrike (£399) by Sir Clive Sinclair

 Sinclair's original target was to ship 100k units of the £399 C5 in 1985.
-Disappointingly, units shipped were actually far lower at 14k units, however, the C5 held the record as the worlds best selling eVehicle until the Nissan Leaf overtook sales in 2011.
+Disappointingly, units shipped were actually far lower at 14k units, however, the C5 held the record as the worlds best selling eVehicle for 26 years until the Nissan Leaf overtook sales in 2011.
 Today Segway are marketing similar spec eVehicles such as their Ninebot GoKart which has the same 15mph top speed and similar range to the C5.
 The C5 was decades ahead of its time and if it had the cycling lane infrastructure we enjoy today, it could have sold better, as some public were put off riding on the road due to its low riding position.
 Clive responded to the traffic visibility problem with a high vis mast add-on bundled with the product for free.
 Unfortunately, too late as negative press had scuppered the C5s chances of success and Sinclair's only way forward was to go back to the drawing board.

 1990